-- Student's payment options are as follows: pay the full amount at the time of registration or no later than the first day of the term; full financial aid; full third party sponsorship (must have a signed voucher from the sponsor), enroll in the term payment plan program or any combination of these options. - Student is responsible for any additional charges due to a change in schedule. - Modular courses may be added prior to the fi day of the course.
-Modular courses may be dropped prior to their start datewith a 100 percentadjustment except for non-refundable fees. - Students may register for any course prior to the course term (16 weeks, 1st8 weeks or 2nd8 weeks).
-See Academic Calendar. - It is the student's responsibility to review his / her account on Self-Service and make payments in a timely manner to avoid late fees.
+- Student's payment options are as follows: pay the full amount at the time of registration or no later than the first day of the term; full financial aid; full third party sponsorship (must have a signed voucher from the sponsor), enroll in the term payment plan program or any combination of these options. - · Student is responsible for any additional charges due to a change in schedule. - Modular courses may be added prior to the first day of the course.
+Modular courses may be dropped prior to their start date with a 100 percent adjustment except for non-refundable fees - Students may register for any course prior to the course term (16 weeks, 1st 8 weeks or 2nd 8 weeks).
+See Academic Calendar. - It is the student's responsibility to review his/her account on Self-Service and make payments in a timely manner to avoid late fees.